edouardfouche/MCDE/README.md

 val scoreMatrix:Array[Array[Double]] = mwp.contrastMatrix(m = data)
 ```

-Please refer to the guide for more detailed information
+Please refer to the guide for more detailed information.

 ### Accessing MCDE from the command line